fingent-corp/gateway-prestashop-mastercard-module/README.md

 - Add 3DS2 support.

 Versions v1.3.7
-- The refund is failing if the Gateway Order ID Prefix field is longer than 41.
+- The refund fails if the Gateway Order ID Prefix field is longer than 41.
 - It's impossible to void authorized transactions on the newest versions of PrestaShop.
 - Admin is redirected to the Order Listing instead of the Order View page after actions produced by the module.